Kotlin/anko/doc/ADVANCED.md

 ## Dialogs and toasts

-Koan provides an easy way to make `Toast` notifications, alerts and selectors.
+Anko provides an easy way to make `Toast` notifications, alerts and selectors.

 ### Toasts